AleenaCodes/HPSpellsViz/Ideas.md

 - Keep a note which lines each book start and end on
 - Visualisation is just a matter of making dot on percentage of total number of lines

+# Pages to Have

+- Classification of spells
+  - All spells and what types they are
+  - Maybe have grouped and coloured?
+- Most used
+  - Bubbles - size depending on largest
+- Full book
+  - All 7 books with coloured dots showing where spells used

+# Tasks

+- Make a list of all spells
+- Classify them
+- Combine all books
+- Parse through to get numbers
+  - Script will make dict of spell name, number of occurences, and list of lines of occurences
+- Combine spell categories with dictionary
+  - Will need script to go through each spell name, assign category and pull in data from dictionary
+- Result: full data!